asatpathy314/habichuela.dev/src/data/blog/_reflections/a-reflection-on-cmu.md

 featured: false
 draft: false
 tags:
-  - Research
+  - research
-  - Machine Learning
+  - ml
-  - Software Engineering
+  - swe
 description: A short reflection on my experience in the undergraduate summer research program at Carnegie Mellon.
 ---